MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/Exploring-the-Windows-PowerShell-ISE.md

 ## Help

-Help for Windows PowerShell ISE is available on the Web in the TechNet Library.
-You can open the Help by clicking **Windows PowerShell ISE Help** on the **Help** menu or by pressing the
-<kbd>F1</kbd> key anywhere except when the cursor is on a cmdlet name in either the Script Pane or
-the Console Pane.
+Help for Windows PowerShell ISE is available on docs.microsoft.com.
+You can open the Help by clicking **Windows PowerShell ISE Help** on the **Help** menu or by pressing the <kbd>F1</kbd> key anywhere except when the cursor is on a cmdlet name in either the Script Pane or the Console Pane.
 From the **Help** menu you can also run the `Update-Help` cmdlet, and display the Command Window which assists you in constructing commands by showing you all of the parameters for a cmdlet and enabling you to fill in the parameters in an easy-to-use form.

 ## See Also